The Unidata platform consists of a set of modules, allowing you to create MDM systems with only the tools and features you need.

-A separate MDM tool can be contained in one module or several at once.
-Thus, you may need to connect several modules to use separate tools.
+An individual MDM tool can be contained in a single module or in several at once.
+Thus, you may need to connect several modules in order to use some tools.

-There are several versions of the platform that are ready-made sets of modules.
+There are several versions of the platform, which are ready-made sets of modules.

-There is a system set of modules that the platform cannot operate without.
+There is a system set of modules required for the platform to work.

 The Unidata platform license contains information about all modules available to the user.

-The description of the platform’s modules can be found below.
+A description of the platform modules can be found below.

 System.
 System module.
-A collection of all app types.
+Collection of all app types.

 Search.
 System module.
-A utility module and is the only way to interact with ElasticSearch.
+The utility module is the only way to interact with ElasticSearch.
 The service provides the following features: